vanle2000/Chronic-disease-risks-in-US/README.md

 7. SHAP analysis for model explanation
 8. Time based validation instead of random splits

-These steps would make the project stronger and much closer to a real data science workflow.

-## What I want this project to show

-I want this repo to show that I can do more than train a model.

-I can take a large dataset, shape it into an analysis layer, build SQL views, create Tableau dashboards, and then use the same foundation for machine learning.

-The project shows:

-1. Business thinking
-2. SQL analysis
-3. Dashboard planning
-4. Data quality awareness
-5. Feature engineering
-6. Baseline modeling
-7. Honest model evaluation

-That is the story I want this project to tell.

 ## How to run the project

 Clone the repo from GitHub.